The Ultimate Guide: Best Things To Do In MAUI. Google Map Included

 This trail goes along some of the most beautiful ocean front resorts in Maui with spectacular beach and ocean views.
 It's a 3.5 mile out and back trail near Kihei for all skill levels.
 Free parking is accessible south of the Grand Wailea Resort.
 We have flagged the parking lot on the map down below and you will easily find the trail.
 Definitely wear sunblock because it is a full sun trail with no shade.

 Here is the link to the Google map we used with all the destinations mentioned in this blog.
-They have all been saved in the "Want To Go" section marked with a GREEN FLAG
+They have all been saved and marked Maui Ultimate Google Map

-We've traveled to several different locations but there's just something about this Island that has for the second time made us fall in love with it all over again.
-After our first visit we knew we had to come back and we are so happy we did, only this time with our daughter.
+We've traveled to several different locations but there's just something about this Island that makes us fall in love with it all over again every time we visit.
+After our first visit we knew we had to come back and we are so happy we did, only these other visits have been as a family.
 We wanted her to fall in love with the Maui just like we had the first time and she absolutely did.
 Everything about this Island is amazing.
 The love for their culture, their respect for nature, their beautiful destinations and their delicious food.
 We had an amazing experience and my wish is that you have the same experience we had.
 Hope you find this post helpful and have fun planning and visiting this piece of paradise.

 If you enjoyed this post please like it, comment, share it or pin it!